MORENO96EOS/Ambassadors/members.md

 Like our friend Dan Larimer, I’d like to dedicate myself to creating free market solutions to secure life, liberty and property.

-I recently started the EOS Toronto meetup group and have been working with bluejays from EOS Go and some others to make that grow.</p>
+I recently started the [EOS Toronto meetup](http://meetup.com/eos-toronto/) and have been working with bluejays from EOS Go and some others to grow that community.</p>